 Starting a profitable website is a process that takes time and effort.
 And the point is not only that you need to spend time on market analysis, design, and development.
 Practice shows that fast product launches are a common cause of failure.
 A guarantee of success is creating an early version of the product (Minimum Viable Product) and its testing, collection of information, and trial run.
 It is no coincidence that investors prefer to finance products with MVP.
 In any case, you need to carefully plan a good website and entrust its development, design, and promotion to specialists.

 This leads to a simple conclusion: try not to rush and spend time on the important stages of project development.

-This is not about the details of design and development, but about the lack of understanding of their close relationship and what this leads to.
-It is this ignorance that prompts people to order analytics in one place, make the design in another, and take it to third parties to development.
+This is not about specific details of a web design and development, but rather the lack of understanding of their close interrelationship and what it entails.
+It is this ignorance that prompts people to order analytics at one place, make the design at another, and take it to third parties for development.
 None of these people are responsible for the work of their predecessors.
-Everyone is interested only in his range of tasks.
-As a result, the project loses its integrity and does not work as efficiently as if one team was responsible for its creation and launch.
+Everyone is interested only in their task.
+As a result, the project loses its integrity and does not work as efficiently as when one team is responsible for its creation and launch.
 Designers and developers need to work together from the start.
 Even Steve Jobs and Steve Wozniak alone could not build a successful corporation, but they did it in tandem.

 We would advise to start with small projects, then test and develop them.
 It’s better to launch a project in stages, having previously estimated the costs of each stage.

 To create a good website, you should think through each step, conduct a market analysis, and study the specifics of online trading.
 It’s better to entrust your site to a professional team in which designers and developers work in tandem.
 Think like a businessman, but look at your website through the eyes of the user.
 And most importantly, remember what Nathan Rothschild said.